portraitree/nsf-data-analysis/README.md

 # nsf-data-analysis

-A more detailed description of the 2 .Rmd files can be found in the file's "Author's Notes".
 For more information on the project itself, please see the Introduction to the NSF Data Cleaning file.

 ### File descriptions:
 * 1955-present_formatted.csv: A .csv consisting of all NSF GFRP grant awardees from 1955-2023.